waltandmartha/readmeproject/README.md

 The application will consist of backend which will pull the data from the supplier and serve it to the Meteor's Frontend.

-Front end will consist of:
+Front-end will consist of:

     1. COMPONENT: List of parts (name, part number, description, image ... )

         i.
 COMPONENT: A card with for each individual part

-    2. COMPONENT: search bar
+    2. COMPONENT: Search bar

         i.
 COMPONENT: input field